 Master's Degree in Criminal Justice - Policing

 Your criminal justice career can be strengthened with a graduate degree.
 With this article, you can learn the basics of a criminal justice master's degree program, including policing course offerings and graduation requirements.
-Schools offering Criminal Justice degrees can also be found in these popular choices.

 What Is a Criminal Justice - Policing Master's Degree?

 You can find many criminal justice master's degree programs offered by schools around the U.S. There are even many online options.
 While policing is typically a specialty within the field of criminal justice, most programs offer some relevant courses or seminars as part of a criminal justice master's degree program.
 Some policing master's degree programs exist, though they're not typically offered online.

 You need about two years to complete a criminal justice master's degree program.
 While you don't need a master's degree to work as a police officer, your courses can prepare you for police jobs if you're changing careers.
 If you're already a police officer, you might qualify for advancement.
 If your bachelor's degree is in an unrelated field, you probably have to take prerequisite courses prior to starting your master's degree program.